Article | Last updated: 2018-01-15 | Ministry of Children and Equality

 Conditions for access may be imposed in agreements, including supervision of a person the child has confidence in.
 The parents may also agree that contact is subject to assistance from the child welfare service, a psychologist or other.
 In the event of a parental dispute before court, the court can decide that contact be supervised by a publicly appointed supervisor.
 Link provided below.

 Provisions concerning moving within Norway are found in Section 37 of the Children Act.
 The parent with custody of the child can decide to move with the child within Norway.
-If one of the parents wants to move, and an agreement or decision has been made regarding access, the parent who intends to move shall notify the other parent six weeks prior to the move at the latest.
+If one of the parents wants to move, and an agreement or decision has been made regarding access, the parent who intends to move shall notify the other parent three months prior to the move at the latest.
 Learn more about Children moving or travelling abroad.

 Legislation, etc. concerning parental responsibility, permanent residence and contact: